jwplayer/jwplayer-documentation/developer-guide/docs/content/set-up-recommendations.md

 <br/>

-**5.** Make a <a href="https://developer.jwplayer.com/jw-platform/reference/v1/methods/players/update.html#parameters" target="_blank">POST /player/update</a> call to associate the recommendations playlist you created to the existing player.
+**5.** Make a <a href="https://developer.jwplayer.com/jw-platform/reference/v1/methods/players/update.html#parameters" target="_blank">POST /player/update</a> call to configure the recommendations playlist you created and to associate the recommendations playlist to an existing player.

 ```bash
 POST https://api.jwplatform.com/v1/player/update?